TL;DR

 Acknowledgements

 This work was produced during the research sprint of Neel Nanda’s MATS training program.
+We thank McKenna Fitzgerald for research management and feedback.
 We are grateful to Google for providing us with computing resources through the TPU Research Cloud.

 Appendix